steqeq/0000/README.md

 * For ROCm v3.3 and older releases, the *clinfo* path remains unchanged -  */opt/rocm/opencl/bin/x86_64/clinfo*.

+## ROCm MultiVersion Installation Update

+With the AMD ROCm v3.9 release, the following ROCm multi-version installation changes apply:

+The meta packages rocm-dkms<version> are now deprecated for multi-version ROCm installs.
+For example, rocm-dkms3.7.0, rocm-dkms3.8.0.

+* Multi-version installation of ROCm should be performed by installing rocm-dev<version> using   each of the desired ROCm versions.
+For example, rocm-dev3.7.0, rocm-dev3.8.0, rocm-dev3.9.0.
+* Version files must be created for each multi-version rocm <= 3.9.0

+    * command: echo <version> | sudo tee /opt/rocm-<version>/.info/version

+    * example: echo 3.9.0 | sudo tee /opt/rocm-3.9.0/.info/version

+* The rock-dkms loadable kernel modules should be installed using a single rock-dkms package.

+**NOTE**: The single version installation of the ROCm stack remains the same.
+The rocm-dkms package can be used for single version installs and is not deprecated at this time.

 # AMD ROCm Documentation Updates

 ## AMD ROCm Installation Guide